trebuchet-deploy/trigger/README.md

   Handles the service call methods (service start/stop/restart/reload/etc.)

-Drivers are installed in drivers/\<drivername\>/\<driver\>.py and can be configured via git using deploy.sync-driver, deploy.lock-driver and deploy.sync-driver.
+Drivers are installed in drivers/\<drivername\>/\<driver\>.py and can be configured via git using deploy.sync-driver, deploy.lock-driver and deploy.service-driver.
 For instance, trebuchet local drivers are handled like so:

-Installed at: drivers/trebuchet/local.py (implements SyncDriver and LockDriver)
+Installed at: drivers/trebuchet/local.py (implements SyncDriver, LockDriver, and ServiceDriver)

 Configured using:

 * deploy.sync-driver: trebuchet.local.SyncDriver
 * deploy.lock-driver: trebuchet.local.LockDriver
+* deploy.service-driver: trebuchet.local.ServiceDriver

 ### Extensions ###